Contributions are welcome, and they are greatly appreciated! Every little bit helps, and credit will always be given.

 To run a subset of tests:

-A reminder for the maintainers on how to deploy.
+A reminder for the maintainers on how to release.
 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run:

 $ bump2version patch # possible: major / minor / patch $ git push $ git push --tags